blogr-amp/ampaction-js/README.md

 * Displays a collection of Blogger blog posts by related Label in chronological order.
 * Displays a collection of Blogger blog posts by related Label in random order.
 * Displays Blogger blog post contents by URL in text or text/html.
-* Retrieve & display Instagram feed, posts, followers, following count.
+* Retrieve & display Instagram feed posts, followers, following count.

 ## View in Action